AdobeDocs/experience-platform.en/help/privacy-service/api/getting-started.md

 #### Automate token generation {#auto-token}

 You can also use a Postman environment and collection to generate access tokens.
-For more information, read the section about [using Postman to authenticate and test API calls](/help/landing/api-authentication.md#use-postman) in the Experience Platform API authentication guide..
+For more information, read the section about [using Postman to authenticate and test API calls](/help/landing/api-authentication.md#use-postman) in the Experience Platform API authentication guide.

 ## Reading sample API calls {#read-sample-api-calls}